Operational Policy 2.4 – Planning for school sites

 What is the ideal school site land area?

-The policy also recognises that the standard school site model (traditional single-storey built form) may need to be considered and delivered differently in the future and as such, provides for a reduced school site area where an innovative design is proposed and supported by appropriate information and merit.
-The reduced site area based on innovative design is contingent on support from the State agencies responsible for education and planning.
+The policy also recognises a reduced area may be desirable and/or encouraged where there are expected to be difficulties in providing a four-hectare or unconstrained primary school site in an established area and that the standard school site model (traditional single-storey built form) may need to be reconsidered and delivered differently in the future.
+As such, the policy provides for a reduced school site area where an innovative design is proposed and supported by appropriate information and merit, and the State agencies responsible for education and planning.

-The revised policy also outlines the circumstances when the Department of Education may request additional land area to be set aside for their acquisition.
-This may include additional land for education support facilities, child care services or supplementary services supporting childhood health.
+The policy also outlines the circumstances when the Department of Education may request additional land area to be set aside for their acquisition.
+This may include for education support facilities, child care services or supplementary services supporting childhood health.
 Early engagement with the Department of Education will assist in understanding the need for additional or supplementary services within each community.

 Additional and supplementary facilities